 b) The attendant shall operate no more than one amusement ride or amusement attraction at any given time, even if automatic timing devices are used to control the time cycle of the amusement ride or amusement attraction.

-c) The attendant and/or assistant shall be trained in the proper use and operation of the amusement ride or amusement attraction as provided for in ASTM F770-06a, ASTM F853-05 and ASTM 2374-07a.
+c) The attendant and/or assistant shall be trained in the proper use and operation of the amusement ride or amusement attraction as provided for in ASTM F770-18 and ASTM 2374-17.

 d) The attendant and/or assistant shall ensure that all passenger safety devices are in place around patrons before starting.

 f) The attendant and/or assistant shall not operate any amusement ride or amusement attraction while under the influence of alcohol or any drug or combination of drugs to a degree that renders the operator incapable of safely operating the amusement ride or amusement attraction.
-For the purposes of this Section, the term "drug" includes any substance defined as a drug by Section 102(t) of the Illinois Controlled Substance Act [702 ILCS 570/102].
+For the purposes of this Section, the term "drug" includes any substance defined as a drug by Section 102(t) of the Illinois Controlled Substance Act.

 g) The attendant and/or assistant shall ensure that no one is permitted on an amusement ride or amusement attraction while carrying any article, i.e., food, beverages, packages, lighted cigarettes, etc., which could endanger the rider or spectators.

-h) The record of attendant and assistant training required by subsection (c) of this Section shall be kept on file by the owner or operator and be made available to the inspector during inspection and upon request by the Department.
+h) The record of attendant and assistant training required by subsection (c) shall be kept on file by the owner or operator and be made available to the inspector during inspection and upon request by the Department.

-i) This subsection (i) does not apply to volunteers.
+k) This subsection (k) does not apply to volunteers.

-1) The owner or operator has a duty to comply with all the requirements set forth in Section 2-20 of the Act regarding the employment of carnival workers, criminal history records checks, sex offender registry checks and the maintenance of a substance abuse policy for carnival workers.
+1) The owner or operator has a duty to comply with all the requirements set forth in Section 2-20 of the Act regarding the employment of carnival or amusement enterprise workers, criminal history records checks, sex offender registry checks, and the maintenance of a substance abuse policy for carnival or amusement enterprise workers.

-3) The owner or operator shall also be required to provide written documentation that he or she maintains a substance abuse policy that includes random drug testing of carnival workers.
+3) The owner or operator shall also be required to provide written documentation that he or she maintains a substance abuse policy that includes random drug testing of carnival or amusement enterprise workers.